teremterem/MiniAgents/README.md

 ## What was the motivation behind this project?

-There are three main features of MiniAgents that motivated the creation of this framework:
+There are three main features of MiniAgents the idea of which motivated the creation of this framework:

 1. It is built around supporting asynchronous token streaming across chains of interconnected agents, making this the core feature of the framework.